The Web Console is a client that allows you to interact with QuestDB. It provides UI tools to query data and visualize the results in a table or plot.

 Although the schema is automatically detected, you can amend the type of any column of an imported data set using the following steps:

 - Click on the file you want to amend in the Import screen.
 The schema will be displayed in a table in the lower-half of the screen.

 - Click the column which type you want to change.
 A drop-down list allows for selecting a type for the column.

 - You will then need to re-trigger the import.

-You can amend the import behaviour with the following options.
+You can amend the import behavior with the following options.
 This will trigger to import the data again.